 Injection: Storage of EAHCP groundwater shall be at the discretion of SAWS and will be dependent on operating conditions.
-All EAHCP groundwater made available to SAWS before June 30th, 2020, was physically stored or credited as if stored, and will be used to meet any forbearance from the Aquifer should triggers defined in the Interlocal Contract occur in 2023.
+All EAHCP groundwater made available to SAWS before June 30th, 2020, was physically stored or credited as if stored, and will be used to meet any forbearance from the Aquifer should triggers defined in the Interlocal Contract occur in 2024.

 Forbearance and Recovery: Forbearance of Edwards Aquifer pumping from certain wells will occur when the ten-year rolling recharge average is less than 500,000 acre-feet and the ten-day average of aquifer levels measured at the J-17 index well drop below 630 feet mean sea level (MSL).
 The annual amount of water to be recovered from the ASR during a repeat of the drought of record is outlined in Exhibits E & F of the Interlocal Contract.
 Changes to the Presumptive Forbearance Schedule outlined in Exhibit E may be approved as outlined in Section 5.3 of the Interlocal Contract.
-The ten-year rolling recharge average reported April 8, 2022 was 569,280 acre-feet and the ten-day average of aquifer levels measured at the J-17 index well as of April 8, 2022 was 651.0 ft msl.
+The ten-year rolling recharge average reported April 3, 2023 was 553,230 acre-feet and the ten-day average of aquifer levels measured at the J-17 index well as of April 3, 2023 was 635.7 ft msl.

 Leasing: In 2018, EAA staff began marketing long-term (ten-year) forbearance agreements with regional permit holders and in 2020 completed the enrollment goal for years 2021 through 2028.
-In 2023, the total amount of water available under long-term leases is 12,754.164 acre-feet and 37,245.836 acre-feet in forbearance agreements for a total of 50,000 acre-feet.
-On December 31, 2023, there is only one ASR lease in the amount of 1 acre-foot that will expire and will be reenrolled as a forbearance agreement by the end of 2023.
+In 2024, the total amount of water available under long-term leases is 12,753.164 acre-feet and 37,246.836 acre-feet in forbearance agreements for a total of 50,000 acre-feet.
+On December 31, 2024, 21 ASR leases in the amount of 1,267.146 acre-feet will expire and will be re-enrolled as a forbearance agreements by the end of 2024.
 EAA staff will continue to maintain and manage 50,000 acre-feet of groundwater withdrawal rights under leases and forbearance agreements.
 This water will remain unused during a repeat of drought of record conditions.